VictorOps is now Splunk On-Call! Learn More.

-We all agree the MTTR (mean time to repair/resolve) metric is core to any Incident Management practice.
-Today, we’re pleased to announce a new solution within the VictorOps toolset: Automated Incident Resolution.
-This approach to resolving Incidents will, we think, forever change the landscape of Incident Management for your team.
+We all agree the MTTR (mean time to repair/resolve) metric is core to any incident management practice.
+Today, we’re pleased to announce a new solution within the VictorOps toolset: automated incident resolution.
+This approach to resolving incidents will forever change the landscape of incident management for your team.

-By leveraging the Incident Automation Engine (or Transmogrifier, for short) you can completely sidestep all those intermediate steps and just resolve an incident at the moment of its creation.
-This new way of thinking about MTTR significantly deprioritizes focus on the pesky repair step in Incident Management.
-Ultimately, this is all about closing tickets, and the historical focus on resolving underlying problems has led us down a path with no happy destination.
+By leveraging the incident automation engine (or Transmogrifier, for short) you can completely sidestep all those intermediate steps and just resolve an incident at the moment of its creation.
+This new way of thinking about MTTR significantly deprioritizes focus on the pesky repair step of incident management.
+Ultimately, this is all about remediating issues and closing tickets; and the historical focus on resolving underlying problems has led us down a path with no happy destination.

-Now, many will rightly point out that underlying problems will persist, and new Incidents will inevitably be created.
-This is a reasonable first response to this proposed change, but as we will see, the Automated Incident Resolution approach is web-scale, and can efficiently continue to resolve Incidents whose root cause has not magically self-healed.
+Now, many will rightly point out that underlying problems will persist, and new incidents will inevitably be created.
+This is a reasonable first response to this proposed change, but as we’ll see, the Transmogrifier approach is web-scale, and can efficiently continue to resolve incidents when the root cause has not magically self-healed.

 Let’s dig in for a moment to the Transmogrifier - as you may already be aware, Transmogrifier allows you to modify fields within an incident before it is subsequently processed by routing or escalation rules.
 This is exciting, and has a variety of interesting use cases.
-The real breakthrough though, is when I realized you can use Transmogrifier to simply change the state of an alert to “OK”, “Recovered” or whatever is meaningful to Resolve the Incident (not the underlying cause).
+The real breakthrough though, is when I realized you can use the Transmogrifier to simply change the state of an alert to “OK”, “Recovered”, or whatever state is meaningful to resolving the incident (not the underlying cause).

 There you have it.
-Any Incident coming in with as CRITICAL is instantly re-assigned as OK.
+Any incident coming in as CRITICAL is instantly re-assigned as OK.
 Relax!
 It’s all going to be OK!

-Let’s look at two different alerts, one with this revolutionary technique, the other still struggling along in the old, human constrainted, manual resolution way.
+Let’s look at two different alerts, one with this revolutionary technique, the other still struggling along in the old, human-constrained, manual resolution way.

 Here we have an alert, paging a person.
 Note that start time.

 And here an acknowledgement, and a recovery.
-All mediated by a silly person doing things, and contributing to the negative of our core TTR metric.
+All of which are mediated by a silly person doing things, and contributing to the decline of our core metric, time to resolve (TTR).
 This incident took three minutes to resolve.
 This is 2017!
 Wake up, sheeple!
 We can do better.

 Bam!
 Time to Resolve?
 ZERO.